RedaktionsNetzwerk-Deutschland/gremlin-dsl/README.md

 To generate the DSL just call `make generate` that will first generate the JSON methods structure and afterwards the php file generation.

 ### JSON only
-Just call `make genrate-json` or `mvn -f generator -P glv-json compile`
+Just call `make generate-json` or `mvn -f generator -P glv-json compile`

 ### PHP only
 To e.g. adjust the php file generation you can call